satcar77/tech-interview-problems/README.md

 338. Write a map implementation with a get function that lets you retrieve the value of a key at a particular time.
 It should contain the following methods:
+- set(key, value, time): sets key to value for t = time.

+- get(key, time): gets the key at t = time.

 ```
 d.set(1, 1, 0) # set key 1 to value 1 at time 0
 d.set(1, 2, 2) # set key 1 to value 2 at time 2